romeerez/orchid-orm/packages/docs/src/guide/orm-relation-queries.md

 ).take()
 ```

-## create, update, delete related records
+## create, update, delete

-At this part `Porm` is inspired by `Prisma` which makes it very easy to do modifications of related records.
+`Porm` makes it very easy to do modifications of related records,
+it allows to build a query chains to modify related records,
+it supports nested creates and updates.

 For `belongsTo` and `hasOne` you can do only one thing per each relation.
 For instance, create author while creating a book, or connect book to the author while creating it.